Clynelish distillery

-However, in the following years, Caol Ila distillery faced a drought and closed for a year and did refurbishments.
-Johnnie Walker was missing the peated whisky in their blends and needed something to go in its place.
+However, in the following years, Caol Ila distillery faced a drought and closed for a year while they did refurbishments.
+Johnnie Walker was missing peated whisky in their blends and needed something to use in its place.
 So Clynelish reopened the original distillery in May 1969, under the name Brora Distillery, and started making Brora whisky.
-Brora's PPM levels (Phenol Parts per Million) – which is what is used to talk about the level of peat used in the whisky - started at around 30-35 PPM, which is on level with Caol Ila (30-35 PPM) and Lagavulin (35-40 PPM).
+Brora's PPM levels (Phenol Parts per Million) – which describes the level of peat used in the whisky - started at around 30-35 PPM, which is on level with Caol Ila (30-35 PPM) and Lagavulin (35-40 PPM).

 Brora went into the blends for one year whilst Caol Ila was closed and then continued to make the whisky as a single malt and ran until July 1983.
 Following closure in 1983, Brora whisky has become one of the most rare and desired whiskies in the world, costing around one and a half thousand pounds a bottle.
-Brora's latest, and last release of the original spirit is in their bi-centenary bottling, to celebrate the 200 years of the distillery being in production.
-This bottling is a 40 year old Brora selected to celebrate this, making 1819 bottles to represent the first year the distillery first started producing.
+Brora's latest, and last release of the original spirit is in their bi-centenary bottling, to celebrate the 200 years of production by the distillery.
+This bottling is a 40 year old Brora selected to celebrate the anniversary, 1819 bottles to represent the first year the distillery started production.

 Clynelish has had a strong connection with Johnnie Walker blended whisky for many years.
-Around 95% of the spirit is used in Johnnie Walker, Most commonly found in the Gold Label Reserve.
+Around 95% of the spirit is used in Johnnie Walker, most commonly found in the Gold Label Reserve.